MarioLisbona/CA-T1A3-terminal-app/README.md

 > "A style guide is about consistency.
 Consistency with this style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important." [^1] (Guido van Rossum, Barry Warsaw, Nick Coghlan 2021)

-With this in mind below are some of the styling conventions that are adhered to in the code for this application.
+With this in mind below are some of the styling conventions that have been adhered to for the code to create this application.

 ### **Imports**